Nuclei-Software/nuclei-sdk/doc/source/faq.rst

 just change it to ``CORE=n300``.

-How to select correct FDTI debugger?
+How to select correct FTDI debugger?
 ------------------------------------

 From Nuclei SDK release 0.2.9, the openocd configuration file doesn't